Kadder04/PictureProject/README.md

 # PictureProject
-A Web-Project I created in my lessure time.
+A Web-Project I created in my leasure time.